validatedpatterns/docs/content/patterns/rag-llm-gitops/getting-started.md

 _Figure 5.
 Schematic diagram for RAG demo augmented query._

 In Figure 5, we can see RAG augmented query.
-Llama 2 model is used for for language processing, LangChain to integrate different tools of the LLM-based application together and to process the PDF files and web pages, vector database provider such as EDB Postgres for Kubernetes or Redis, is used to
+Llama 2 model is used for language processing, LangChain to integrate different tools of the LLM-based application together and to process the PDF files and web pages, vector database provider such as EDB Postgres for Kubernetes or Redis, is used to